-- Text of the Actuarial Opinion should include the following: - Description of the pool - o Identification of the lead company - o A listing of all companies in the pool, their state of domicile, and their respective pooling percentages - Exhibits A and B should represent the company's share of the pool and should reconcile to the financial statement for that company
+- Text of the SAO should include the following: - o Description of the pool. - o Identification of the lead company. - o A listing of all companies in the pool, their state of domicile, and their respective pooling percentages. - Exhibits A and B should represent the company's share of the pool and reconcile to the financial statement for that company.